Home / Industries / Manufacturing

 A specialty chemicals company had developed a formulation with demonstrably superior performance characteristics for a specific industrial application.
 The technical sales team knew this but could not get the information in front of materials engineers early enough in the evaluation process to influence the specification.
 By the time a conversation began, the specification was often written around a competitor's product.

-The diagnostic built a content architecture targeting materials engineers at the specification stage: technical white papers, application notes, and comparison data published in the digital channels where materials engineers conduct specification research.
+The marketing review built a content architecture targeting materials engineers at the specification stage: technical white papers, application notes, and comparison data published in the digital channels where materials engineers conduct specification research.
 The positioning was rebuilt to lead with the specific application performance claim rather than general capability.
 Qualified inquiries from new prospects nearly tripled over two quarters as the firm became present in the specification research process rather than arriving after it was complete.

 Qualified inquiries from new prospects 2.8x · 2 quarters